Bernard Manning: Career

 On returning to England, Manning continued to sing professionally, and also worked as a compère.
 He was an effective singer of popular ballads and fronted big bands in the 1950s, such as the Oscar Rabin Band, which included appearances at the Ritz Hotel.
 Over the years he began to introduce humour into his compering.
 This went down well, and Manning slowly moved from being a singer and compère to a comedian.
 In 1959, Manning borrowed £30,000 from his father and bought a dilapidated billiard hall on the A664 Rochdale Road, and turned it into the Embassy Club.
 Rather quickly Manning's income substantially increased.
 The club played host to many other acts, and Manning claimed that the Beatles performed there early in their career.

 After much work in comedy clubs and northern working men's clubs in the 1950s and 1960s, he made his television debut in 1971 on the Granada comedy show The Comedians.
 He compèred The Wheeltappers and Shunters Social Club, which began in 1974.
 In this period, Manning's material was often accepted as being "harmless banter".

+In 1972 he appeared as himself in the short film A Couple of Beauties.

-He had a starring role in a comedy quiz show Under Manning, produced by Southern Television in 1981.
+He hosted the 1980 documentary short The Great British Striptease, filmed in Blackpool, and had a starring role in a comedy quiz show Under Manning, produced by Southern Television in 1981.
 The series was poorly received and short-lived, and by the 1980s Manning had fallen out of favour with television companies, either because of changing tastes or his failure to compromise with television companies.
-However his appearances on the northern Working Men's Club circuit continued, playing to packed audiences which he claimed sometimes included people from ethnic minorities.
+However his appearances on the northern Working Men's Club circuit continued, playing to packed audiences which he said sometimes included people from ethnic minorities.